Types of Operating Systems

 - Failure of the main network will stop the entire communication

-- To establish distributed systems the language which are used are not well defined yet
+- To establish distributed systems the language which is used are not well defined yet

 - These types of systems are not readily available as they are very expensive.
 Not only that the underlying software is highly complex and not understood well yet